MoritzSll/asteroids/README.md

+# Asteroids

-just a quick guided project to understand concepts of oop
+Just a quick project to grasp some concepts of oop, using pygame.